 E-commerce is as old as time.
-Digital marketplaces are shooting up like mushrooms.
+Digital marketplace platforms and e-commerce websites are shooting up like mushrooms.
 Amazon pampered us with the convenience of online shopping, and there’s no way back.
 Now is the right time to ride the crest of the wave.

 Online sales of physical goods in the US totaled $504.6 billion in 2018 and are predicted to exceed $735 billion in 2023.
 The achievements of leading marketplace platforms are indisputable. eBay’s mobile application has already been downloaded more than 100 million times.

 Let’s imagine you decide to develop an app for an intermediary e-marketplace like eBay or Amazon where you coordinate interactions between sellers and buyers.
-How much would it cost to create?
+How much would it cost to create and how to build one?
 The cost of developing a shopping app depends on its features.

 We’ll help you figure out a plan that will most likely bring you revenue.
 Only after that will we tell you the price.
-Let’s start with SWOT analysis.
-Before that, you can check out a prototype we created of a marketplace app with 3D Touch interactions to let users preview games.
+Before we start talking about the online marketplace development itself, let's think about SWOT analysis.
+And you also can check out a prototype we created of a marketplace app with 3D Touch interactions to let users preview games.

 [3D Touch and Apple Pay for a shopping app, designed by Yalantis.
 Check it out on Dribbble.]

 To learn more, check out our article on how Apple Pay works.

 Analyze the market

 Analysis of competitors can be focused on a particular country, a particular continent, or on the global competition.
 There isn’t much point in trying to compete directly with e-commerce giants like Amazon.
 It’s generally better to build a marketplace app with several key features and a simple but attractive user interface and then see how it works for your business.
 This is why in our example analysis we decided to concentrate on niche e-marketplace solutions.